adam-r-kowalski/yeti/README.md

 yeti start.yeti
 ```

-This has the following output
+Has the following output

 ```
 42
 ```

-Our first program defined a function `start` which had `0` parameters and returned `42`.
+Our first program defines a function `start` which returns `42`.

 # Variables